DavoDC/MediaManager/TTD.md

 # Things to Do

+# Analyser
+Reorder printing by variants - most at top

+# LibChecker
+Write lib checker - check video codecs - e.g. if filename has X, check videocodec=X also check for unknown video codecs
+Find incorrect assignments

 # Improve parsing
-Check for incorrect assignments

-Fix by modifying regex
+Fix issues found by checker by modifying regex/code